 Data available to leaders

-Depending on your team plan, plan admins and team managers have access to time- and completion-related data in channels, content, roles, subjects, usage, and users analytics.
+Depending on your team plan, plan admins and team managers have access to time- and completion-related data in Channels, Content, Roles, Tech Foundations, Usage, and Users analytics.
 For a full list of these fields, see the glossary in Understanding analytics reports.

 Note: Viewing and course completion analytics are calculated based on Coordinated Universal Time (UTC), regardless of the local time settings on the learner’s computer or mobile device.